liuye744/simpleauthDoc/docs/doc2/start/started.md

 }
 ```

-When a request is made to `/say`, the `SimpleAuthor` function in `AddPermissionKeyHandler` will run first because the `@IsAuthor` annotation is added to the `MyController` class.
+When a request is made to `/say`, the `SimpleAuth` function in `AddPermissionKeyHandler` will run first because the `@SimpleAuth` annotation is added to the `MyController` class.
 In this function, the string "visitor" is added to the user's permissions, allowing access.

 When a request is made to `/eat`, it will fail because "vip" is not in the list of permissions, and a `PermissionsException` will be thrown.
 You can handle permission validation using a global exception handler.